ZEPL/zepl-documentation/docs/guide/authentication/authentication_providers.md

   >Note: This should NOT contain '-admin' or a trailing slash character (/) at the end of the url.
 Be sure to include, `https://`.

-3. Client ID: Copy from the okta application you created in the previous section.
+3. Client ID: Paste from the okta application you created in the previous section.
     * Example: `4o199js5phG2Cv3204p6`
-4. Client Secret: Copy from the okta application you created in the previous section.
+4. Client Secret: Paste from the okta application you created in the previous section.
     * Example: `0S-djdCveAac3aGz0CtNBOOwndoHL3I1MWbVv7el`
 5. Select Save & Activate
 6. Now, logout, log back in, and you should be redirected to Okta